 Seek support from family and friends.
 Just because you initiated the breakup doesn’t mean you aren’t hurting.
 Spend time with supportive friends and share your feelings with them.
 Vent if you need to!
 Family can also be a source of support after a breakup.

 Change your routine with new activities and new people.
-Ending a relationship can leave a void in your daily life, as you used to spend a lot of time together.
-Change the status quo by adding new activities to your schedule and doing different things.
+Ending a relationship can leave a void in your daily life, as you used to spend a lot of time with that person.
+Change the situation by adding new activities to your schedule and doing different things.

-• Try joining a club or organization.
+- Try joining clubs or organizations.
 Check out new restaurants or parks.
 Fill your calendar with exciting activities and social events.